 (ii) Lagging Test 2: Test at the unit’s HSL for at least one hour.
 IRRs should test with at least 90% of photovoltaic inverters or wind turbines on-line.
 Testing acceptance criteria is met if the unit achieved at least 50% of the units CURL for one hour.

 (iii) Lagging Test 3: Test at the unit’s normally expected minimum real power output during system light load conditions for at least one minute.
-IRRs and nuclear units are exempt from this test.
+IRRs, ESRs, and nuclear units are exempt from this test.
 Testing acceptance criteria is met if the unit achieved at least 50% of the unit’s CURL.

+(c) For inverter-based ESRs, lagging tests should meet the following performance criteria:

+(i) Lagging Test 1a: Test at or above 95% the unit’s Maximum Operating Discharge Power Limit for at least 15 minutes or entire duration if less than 15 minutes.

+Testing acceptance criteria is met if the unit achieved no less than 90% of the unit’s most recent CURL.

+(ii) Lagging Test 1b: Test at or above 95% of the unit’s Maximum Operating Charge Power Limit for at least 15 minutes or entire duration if less than 15 minutes.

+Testing acceptance criteria is met if the unit achieved no less than 90% of the unit’s most recent CURL.

+(iii) Lagging Test 2: Test with at least 90% of the ESR’s inverters On-Line for at least one hour.
+Testing acceptance criteria is met if the unit achieved at least 50% of its CURL for 1 hour at any MW level.

 (3) Leading Reactive Testing

 (a) It is recommended, but not required, that leading reactive tests be performed when system voltage is within the voltage profile, such as during low load periods.

-(b) Leading tests should meet the following performance criteria:
+(b) For Generation Resources, leading tests should meet the following performance criteria:

 (i) Leading Test 1: Test at the unit’s normally expected maximum real power output during system light load conditions for at least 15 minutes.
 IRRs should test at or below 60% of their HSL.
 Testing acceptance criteria is met if the unit achieved no less than 90% of the unit’s original manufacturer reactive curve or most recent CURL.

 (ii) Leading Test 2: Test at the unit’s HSL for at least one minute.
-IRR units are exempt from this test.
+IRR units and ESRs are exempt from this test.
 Testing acceptance criteria is met if the unit achieved at least 50% of the unit’s CURL.